Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 Automating repetitive sales tasks and streamlining their process to free up time for outside sales

-When reps head out, they focus on the leads of highest value.
-They’re well prepared based on the pain points they uncovered when qualifying these leads and have a plan for approaching them.
+When reps head out, they focus on the highest-value leads.
+They’re well prepared based on the pain points they identified during lead qualification and have a plan for approaching them.

-Successful hybrid reps also track their activities in the field in the same way they do in the office – with a dependable CRM.
+Successful hybrid reps also track their field activities using the same CRM they use in the office – a dependable one.

 Here’s what a customizable tracking process looks like using Pipedrive: